Responding Effectively To Upset and Complaining Patients or Family

 The Upset and Complaining Patient or Family Member

-All of us want to hear that our customers/patients/clients are totally satisfied with the service we provide.
-We go to work wanting to do a good job and feel valued by those in receipt of our care.
+All of us want to hear that our customers/patients/clients are totally satisfied with the service we provide to them.
 When they’re not we are left feeling dissatisfied and inadequate.
-Unfortunately the reality is that no one working in health will complete their career without having to deal with an angry and complaining recipient of their care at some point.
-This session is designed to provide you with the skills and a method of dealing with such people efficiently, effectively and respectfully so that they are in the best position to have their dissatisfaction addressed and the problem resolved if possible.
-The method we will focus on is s seemingly very simple process but one that has its roots in neuropsychology, the science of how our brain is structured and functions.
+Unfortunately the reality is that no one working in health will complete their career without having to deal with an angry and complaining recipient of our care.
+This session is designed to provide you with the skills and a method of dealing with such people, efficiently, effectively and respectfully so that they are in the best position to have their dissatisfaction reversed and the problem resolved if possible.
+The method we will focus on is s seemingly very simple process but one that has its roots in neuropsychology, the science of how our brain is structured and therefore functions.

 The Human Brain